Hooks

 Plain Text Output

-For session_start, post_tool_use, and stop hooks, plain text written to stdout (i.e., output that is not valid JSON) is captured as additional context for the agent.
+For session_start, user_prompt_submit, turn_start, post_tool_use, pre_compact, and stop hooks, plain text written to stdout (i.e., output that is not valid JSON) is captured as additional context for the agent.
+For pre_compact it is appended to the compaction prompt; for the others it is spliced into the conversation as a (transient or persisted) system message depending on the event.

 Exit Codes